streamdata-gallery-organizations/domaintools/_listings/domaintools/reverseipwhois-get-openapi.md

         format: string
       - in: query
         name: page
-        description: "\tProviding the page number allows access to additional pages of data"
+        description: Providing the page number allows access to additional pages of data
         type: string
         format: string
       - in: query